NASA-AMMOS/Landform/Web/README.md

 1. Acquire AWS credentials as described above if you haven't already.
 1. `cd ../TilingServer/bin/Release`
 1. `TilingServer.exe configure`
-    1. enter same venue name, s3 URL, and AWS region as in `config.js`
+    1. Enter same venue name, s3 URL, and AWS region as in `config.js`.
+       1. For development the venue name is computed based on your username and machine name, run `npm run show-venue` to see it.
-    1. enter profile name for AWS credentials
+    1. Enter profile name for AWS credentials.
 1. `TilingServer.exe startworker`

 For production or integration testing the worker is deployed to an EC2 autoscale group.
 See the [AWS setup](docs/SETUP.md) documentation.